Paul Hamlyn: Philanthropy and legacy

 He established the Paul Hamlyn Foundation in 1987 as a focus for his charitable interests, and it is now one of the UK's largest independent grant-giving organisations.
 The foundation administers Awards for Artists, the objectives of which include to "encourage artists to continue to practice despite outside pressures, financial or otherwise".
 In recent years, the charity has shifted its focus towards migration, supporting open borders, encouraging mass migration, campaigning against the UK immigration system, and funding race-based activism in schools.

 The reference library within the British Museum Reading Room was named the Paul Hamlyn Library in 2000, following funding by his foundation, although the British Museum took the decision to permanently close the Paul Hamlyn Library as of August 2011.
 The Paul Hamlyn Library that opened at the University of West London in September 2015 is unconnected with the former British Museum Reading Room reference library of the same name.

 In May 2007 the Royal Opera House announced that the Floral Hall atrium will be renamed Paul Hamlyn Hall in his honour, following a £10m endowment from his foundation to the Paul Hamlyn Education Fund that will be used by the Royal Opera House to support its education and community activities.

 Personal life

-Hamlyn married first Eileen Watson, with whom he had two children, Michael and Jane, and secondly Helen Guest (in 1970), who survives him.
+Hamlyn first married Eileen Watson, with whom he had two children, Michael and Jane.
+In 1970, he married his second wife, Helen Guest (née Jones), who survived him.
 Helen Hamlyn is a designer and philanthropist, who heads the Helen Hamlyn Trust.

-Paul Hamlyn's brother Michael Hamburger (1924–2007) was a poet and translator.
+Paul Hamlyn's brother, Michael Hamburger (1924–2007), was a poet and translator.

 Death

-Hamlyn died aged 75 on 31 August 2001.
+Hamlyn died of cancer at London's Royal Marsden Hospital, aged 75, on 31 August 2001.
+He also had Parkinson's disease.